 3381 Wawae Rd., Kalaheo | 808-639-5952

-Folks are also invited to join Community Caring Day, 9 a.m.-1 p.m.
-June 3.
-Bring gloves, light hand weeders, clippers, sickles and rakes only if you have them, otherwise tools will be provided.
+The center also invites volunteers to its Community Caring Day, 9 a.m.-1 p.m.
+Aug.
+3. Bring gloves, light hand weeders, clippers, sickles and rakes only if you have them, otherwise tools will be provided.
 Lunch is also provided for volunteers.

 Kapaa Beach Park